Skip to main content

 Can I use a hunter and still search through agencies?

-Yes, you can mandate a property hunter while continuing to monitor listings and visit properties through agencies.
-The hunter will provide expert advice on properties you find and negotiate for you.
+Yes.
+You can engage a property hunter while continuing to monitor listings and visit properties through agencies.
+Your hunter will give expert advice on anything you find and negotiate for you.

 Can the hunter negotiate on agency-listed properties?

 Absolutely.
-The hunter works in good faith with estate agents.
-They represent your interests during negotiation, whether the property is sold through an agency, notary or private seller.
+Hunters work hand in hand with estate agents.
+They represent your interests in the negotiation, whether the property is sold through an agency, a notary or a private seller.

 Your project starts here

-Let's discuss your project for 30 minutes.
-Free first call, no commitment.
-Our 16 property hunters are ready to find your property in Paris.
+Let's talk through your search over 30 minutes.
+First call free, no commitment.
+Our 16 property hunters are ready to find your home in Paris.

 Parisian Haussmann interior